CSBDeep/CSBDeep/docs/source/index.rst

 .. note::
     This is an early version of the software.
-    It currently only (fully) supports CARE networks for direct image restoration/enhancement, i.e. surface extraction/projection and isotropic reconstruction are not available yet.
+    It currently only supports CARE networks for direct image restoration/enhancement and isotropic reconstruction, i.e. surface
+    extraction/projection is not available yet.
 Furthermore, the necessary training data can only be generated from aligned raw images (e.g. low- and high-SNR).
-Creating training data via simulation is currently not implemented.
+Creating training data for isotropic reconstruction or via simulation is currently not implemented.

 After :doc:`installation </install>` of the Python package,